ThisIsNotANamepng/blog/articles/Pseudo Resume.md

 I don't like resumes.
 They're annoying and formal and don't have enough room for me to put all of the things and nuances that I think employers should know.
 So I wrote this document to hold all of the things I think should go onto my resume without the fuss of formatting and formal writing.
 There isn't a strict format, but I'll generally start with the more important stuff on top.

-- I'm a Undergraduate student majoring in **Computer Science and Political Science with a certificate in Chinese** at [University of Wisconsin - Eau Claire (UWEC)](https://uwec.edu)
+- I'm a Undergraduate student majoring in **Computer Science and Political Science with certificates in Chinese and Transnational Asian Studies** at [University of Wisconsin - Eau Claire (UWEC)](https://uwec.edu)

 - I'm in the [UWEC honors college](https://www.uwec.edu/academics/mark-stephen-cosby-honors-college)